Noumansharif27/simon-says-game/README.md

 # Simon-Game

-A psychological game in JS
+A fun game in JS using DOM and Eventisterners.